How to build a sales process: A complete guide with examples

 5. Identify and fix bottlenecks

 Ever feel stuck with a deal that won't move forward?
-With sales process mapping, you can see exactly where opportunities are getting stuck, whether it's in qualification, proposal, or handling objections.
+With sales process mapping, you can see precisely where opportunities are getting stuck, whether it's in qualification, proposal, or handling objections.

 This insight lets you fix the real problem instead of guessing what's wrong.